wso2/docs-mi/en/docs/get-started/quick-start-guide.md

     }
     ```
     **Congratulations!**
     Now you have created your first integration service.
-Optionally, you can follow the steps given below to expose the service as a Managed API in API Manager.

 ## What's next?